saurabhsindhu96/engineering-foundations/README.md

-Foundation must be strong in order to achieve a goal
+Foundation must be strong in order to achieve a goal.